-Students majoring or minoring in Religious Studies may focus their studies in pursuit of a particular career path in any of the following areas:
+Students may focus their studies in pursuit of a particular career path in any of the following areas:

 - · Youth ministry

-- · Music ministry
+- Music ministry

 - · Health care ministry

 - · Social work & faith-based service

 Working with advisors in Religious Studies and another academic program (Psychology, Music, Nursing, or Social Work) and taking a selection of courses in both disciplines, students craft individualized learning plans to meet the specialization and to fulfill partial requirements for national Catholic lay ministry certification.
 See the Religious Studies program website for suggested curriculum options for each Ministry Track.